Hazeliny/Algorithm_Data-Structure/C++/intervalMap/README.md

 	}
 };

-// Many solutions we receive are incorrect.
-Consider using a randomized test
+// Consider using a randomized test

 // to discover the cases that your implementation does not handle correctly.

 // We recommend to implement a test function that tests the functionality of

 // the interval_map, for example using a map of int intervals to char.

 Your task is to implement the function *assign*.
 Your implementation is graded according to the following criteria, in this order: